 However, while travelling and spending a lot of time walking, it would be harder to prevent him from going up and down stairs and jumping off things, compared to when we lived in our previous house.

 A Night at the Christmas Market in Ulm

 After we’d been on the road for 10 months, we visited the city of Ulm in the south of Germany.
-We spent the day visiting a UNESCO World Heritage listed prehistoric rock art site (part of our journey to visit every World Heritage site in the world), which consisted of walking across snow-covered paths to view the entrance of a cave then visiting a museum in the nearby town, Schnitzel sitting on my husband’s or my own lap while we took turns.
-(Dogs were allowed in the cafe area, but not the actual museum.)
+We spent the day visiting a UNESCO World Heritage listed prehistoric rock art site (part of our journey to visit every World Heritage site in the world), walking across snow-covered paths to view the entrance of a cave.
+We then visiting a museum in the nearby town, Schnitzel sitting on my husband’s or my own lap while we took turns inside.

 We took the train back to Ulm, then headed to the popular Christmas Market in the main square to have some some German sausages for dinner and check out the displays again.
 As it was a bit crowded, we carried Schnitzel around, and didn’t put him down until we had left the market and were walking back to our hotel.

 After walking a few steps, we noticed that Schnitzel was in pain, and was arching his back, something he’d never done before.
 We immediately suspected IVDD, and carried him back to our hotel, before putting him in his bed and researching the symptoms online.